-In response, Minister Leslie Watson Malachi, Director of People For the American Way’s African American Ministers In Action, issued the following statement:
+In response to Donald Trump’s false allegations that there will have been “large scale” voter fraud “if he doesn’t win,” Minister Leslie Watson Malachi, People For the American Way (PFAW) Director of African American Ministers In Action, released the following statement:

 People For the American Way is a progressive advocacy organization founded to fight right-wing extremism and defend constitutional values including free expression, religious liberty, equal justice under the law, and the right to meaningfully participate in our democracy.